Fritiof/Acast-player/README.md

 I left out the optional part of the markers assignment, because of time reasons.
 Sorray!

+And also; known issue – the input range doesn't go all the way to the end when an episode has finished playing.

 Happy reading and have a merry christmas and a happy new year!!